IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

     <br/>

-8. Open the Firefox browser on the VM and access Liberty running in the container: **http://localhost:9086**
+8. Open the Web browser on the VM and access Liberty running in the container: **http://localhost:9086**

     ![](./images/media/image34.png)